-Looking for a sweet, savory, and smoky meal thatβs easy to make, totally mess-free, and bursting with tropical flavor?
+Looking for a sweet, savory, and smoky meal that’s easy to make, totally mess-free, and bursting with tropical flavor?
 These Hawaiian BBQ Chicken and Pineapple Foil Packets are your answer.
-Whether youβre grilling outdoors, baking in the oven, or prepping for a weeknight dinner, this recipe brings that island-inspired comfort right to your kitchen.
+Whether you’re grilling outdoors, baking in the oven, or prepping for a weeknight dinner, this recipe brings that island-inspired comfort right to your kitchen.

-The beauty of foil packet meals is in their simplicity β minimal cleanup, maximum flavor, and endless customization.
+The beauty of foil packet meals is in their simplicity — minimal cleanup, maximum flavor, and endless customization.
 Packed with juicy chicken, tangy pineapple, vibrant bell peppers, and a sticky BBQ glaze, this dish comes together in less than 30 minutes.
+Looking for a fresh and protein-rich side?
+This grilled chicken avocado salad makes a perfect match with sweet and smoky pineapple BBQ flavors.

-π₯ Ingredients for Hawaiian BBQ Chicken and Pineapple Foil Packets
+🥗 Ingredients for Hawaiian BBQ Chicken and Pineapple Foil Packets

 You only need a handful of fresh, flavorful ingredients to make this delicious dish.

-π For the Foil Packets:
+🍗 For the Foil Packets:

 -